Coburn Dukehart appears in the following:

 Friday, August 16, 2013

-We don't often write about multimedia presentations — but if you haven't already seen it, you really should check out the latest from National Geographic.
+We don't often write about multimedia presentations — but if you haven't already seen it, you really should check out National Geographic's immersive project about the Serengeti lions.

 Thursday, August 08, 2013

 As many of our listeners can attest, NPR loves a good story.
 We're always striving to find new and better ways to capture people's real experiences - the sights and sounds of life - for you.
 So when Coburn Dukehart, from NPR's Multimedia department, brought together two generations of Irish ...

 First, a word of warning: This story features photos about prostitution.
 But under the surface, it's more than that.
 It's a story about photographic access, and how a friendship led to an intimate portrayal of a taboo subject.
 These are not just photos about prostitution; they're photos about a woman ...

 Tuesday, June 25, 2013

 A few days ago I got an email that contained a bit of a mystery.